 - The Brisbane City Council's own approvals officers opposed the massive LED Billboard sites on both Latrobe and Given Terraces, determining they would be “[incompatible] with the distinct Paddington character”, “unduly dominating” and “oppressive”.
 Following this assessment, the paper trail becomes unclear.
 What we do know, is that the applications were then approved by a senior Council officer, and consultants acting on behalf of the Billboard owner cited a meeting with Cr Matic in August 2018.
 The consultants also claim that Cr Matic was supportive of the Billboards.

-- Throughout this controversy, Cr Matic has maintained he had no prior knowledge of the existence of the Billboard applications and was not supportive of their construction.
+- Throughout this controversy, Cr Matic has maintained he had no prior knowledge to the 2019 meeting of the existence of the Billboard applications and was not supportive of their construction.
 Now, in response to this RTI, Cr Matic has claimed that these conversations did not occur.

 - The site at 78 Latrobe Terrace, Paddington, where the first electronic billboard was installed, is one that has been used by Cr Matic to display numerous election signs (corflutes), including at the Qld Local Government Elections in March 2020.